marcellinamichie291/docs/docs/products/commerce/commerce-account.md

 ### Currency accounts

-This page includes the list [currency accounts](/products/commerce/currency-account/overview/) related to certain Commerce Account.
+This page includes the list of currency accounts related to certain Commerce Account.

 There is an ability to add new or remove unnecessary currencies.

-A set of available currencies is limited by a [contract scheme](/products/commerce/contract-scheme/overview/) properties

 ![Currency accounts](images/guide__overview__curracc1.png)
 ![Currency accounts](images/guide__overview__curracc2.png)